P-Square: 1981–1999: Childhood and career beginnings

-The twins Peter Okoye and Paul Okoye, originally from Anambra, were born on 18 November 1981 in Jos, to Josephine Okoye, a pastor, and Pa Moses Okoye, a businessman.
+The twins Peter Okoye and Paul Okoye, originally from Anambra State, were born on 18 November 1981 in Jos, to Josephine Okoye, a pastor, and Pa Moses Okoye, a businessman.
 Peter and Paul, together with their siblings: Jude, Mary, Tony, Lilian and Ifeanyi Okoye, were raised Catholics, with Christian values.

 They became interested in performing arts while attending St. Murumba College, a Catholic school in Jos.
 They were involved in the school music and drama club and began singing and dancing, while drawing inspiration from artists like Bobby Brown, Michael Jackson, and MC Hammer.
 Also while in school, they formed an a cappella quartet that eventually morphed into a more pop-oriented dance crew in which they developed choreographed routines.
 Their artistic talent and precise dance routine soon made them household names in the city of Jos, where they performed at school functions and other occasions.

 Inspired by the success of Nigeria's team at the 1996 Summer Olympic in Atlanta, they dabbled in an unsuccessful footballing career at Pepsi Football academy, in Jos.
 They played alongside Mikel John Obi at the academy, who was in the junior team then.
 They would later form a music and dancing group called Smooth Criminal in 1997.
 By 1999, they had added keyboards, bass, drum, and guitar to their skills.
 Their works include the soundtracks for a number of films like Tobi, Mama Sunday, Moment of Bitterness and Evas River.
 Despite their parents' hope for them to aim for a career in academics, Peter and Paul remained committed to their music.

 They later went to do their diploma programs at the University of Jos.
 After which they proceeded to University of Abuja for their degree program in 1999 to study business administration.